tomaszzarzeczny/Investor/README.md

    - *Productivity Growth*: Productivity growth typically has a minimal direct impact on precious metals.
    - *Debt Levels*: High levels of debt and economic instability can increase demand for precious metals as safe-haven assets.
    - *Global Trade State*: Global trade tensions or geopolitical uncertainties may increase demand for precious metals as a hedge against currency fluctuations.
+   - *Unemployment*: Precious metals may benefit during times of high unemployment if it leads to economic uncertainty and a flight to safety.
    - *Monetary Policy*: Accommodative monetary policy, especially if it leads to currency devaluation or inflationary concerns, can drive investors towards precious metals as stores of value.

 4. **Bonds**: